Little Paws' Big Day of Giving!

 Update posted 1 month ago

 When Anderson came to Little Paws Doggie Rescue, he came with a list that would have made most rescues turn him away without a second thought.
-He was at least 16 years old.
-Mostly blind.
-Nearly deaf.
+He was at least 12 years old, mostly blind and nearly deaf.
 He had a grade 5-6 heart murmur, severe arthritis, and massive oronasal fistulas so significant that food was getting trapped behind his eye.
-The vets who examined him knew that he wouldn't have a long life ahead of him like other dogs, but that didn't deter us.
-We knew he could still have a beautiful final part of his life.
+The vets who examined him knew he would need a lot of care, but that didn't deter us.
+We knew he could still have a beautiful life.

 Here at Little Paws, we don't look at a dog's age or medical chart and decide how much they deserve.
-We look at who they are.
-And Anderson was a dog who could still give so much.
+We look at who they are, and we knew Anderson was a dog who could still give so much.

 With the support of our donors, we were able to get Anderson the dental surgery he needed, manage his pain, and give him the care that allowed him to feel like himself again.
 And then we found him the perfect person.

-Anderson didn't just survive those months, he lived them.
+Anderson didn't just survive, he lived.
 He had old-man zoomies and made a wonderful friend with his new adopted brother.
 He inspired a complete stranger, so moved by seeing him nestled in that sling out in the world, to press sixty dollars into his adopter's hands right there in a parking lot because she wanted to be part of whatever this was.
 She didn't know Anderson.
-But she knew something good when she saw it.
+But she knew something beautiful when she saw it.

-Anderson was with his adopter for about three and a half months before he passed.
-And when he did, his adopter sat down and wrote us pages.
+Anderson had so many new experiences in that special time with his family before he passed.
+And when he did sadly pass away, his adopter sat down and wrote us pages.
 Pages about everything they had done together, every moment, every small joy and grand adventure, how grateful he was that Little Paws had trusted him with this little old dog, and how profoundly Anderson had changed his life.
 He ended it with this: "Everyone, go adopt a hospice animal.
 I promise you won't regret it."

 We think about Anderson all the time.
 Not with sadness, but with the kind of fullness that comes from knowing something mattered.
 His story is exactly why we do this work.
 It isn't always about having more time.
 It's about making the time count, and ensuring that every dog who comes through our doors knows what it feels like to be truly loved.